-REFUEL is a 5 year research project, funded by the European Research Council with a Starting Grant.
-The main research objective in the project is the assessment of the role of trade in a future renewable energy world.
+reFUEL is a 5 year research project, funded by the European Research Council with a Starting Grant and hosted at the Institute for Sustainable Economic Development, BOKU University, Vienna.
+The main research objective of the project is to assess the role of trade in a future renewable energy world.

-Recent global integrated modelling studies indicate low intensities in trade of energy commodities between global regions in a future low-carbon global energy system.
-Also, research based on modelling indicates that deep greenhouse-gas emission cuts are possible in fully electrified renewable energy systems on a continental or country scale from a techno-economic perspective.
+Recent techno-economic modelling studies indicate low intensities in trade of energy commodities between global regions in a future global low-carbon energy system, because deep greenhouse-gas emission cuts can be achieved in fully electrified renewable energy systems on a continental or country scale.

 An alternative scenario

 However, the existing modelling partly neglects potential drivers of globalization and may, therefore, wrongly project regionalization of energy systems.
 In particular, an increase in trade flows in the energy sector can be caused by

 new, easily tradable, low-cost renewable fuels (e.g. solar & electric fuels)

 global bio-physical variability of renewables (e.g. solar radiation and freshwater availability)

 regional differences in land-use restrictions associated with the expansion of energy infrastructure.